riv5181/riv5181.github.io/mqlighttutorial.md

 10. Go to the `RECEIVER` tab, and refresh the tab itself.
 You should be able to notice that the message you sent at step 9 did not show up.
 This is because the topics used in the `RECEIVER` and `SENDER` tabs are different.
 You can also get more information about it if you go to the `SERVER` tab, and check out the details of the message.

 11. Push another receiver cilent to your Bluemix Account.
 Name this one as `MQLight-ReceiverX-<yourname>`.
-You can use the same .war file.
-DO NOT FORGET to bind it to the MQ Light Service you created earlier.
+You can use the same [MQLight-Receiver.war](https://github.com/riv5181/riv5181.github.io/blob/master/MQ-Light-Resources/Source%20Codes/mqlight-tutorial-receiver/build/libs/MQLight-Receiver.war?raw=true) file.
+DO NOT FORGET to bind it to the MQ Light Service you created earlier and to restart the application.

 	```text
 	> cf push MQLight-ReceiverX-riv5181 -m 256M -p MQLight-Receiver.war